 No. All minors must complete supervised driving when holding a permit.
 The amount of required hours will vary depending on which state you live in, but it’s generally around 50 hours of practice.
 You will also be subject to certain restrictions, such as passenger restrictions and nighttime restrictions.

-We’ve created state-specific guides explaining the permit application process for the following states, if you want to see the specific steps, select your state below.
+We’ve created state-specific guides explaining the permit application process for the following states.

-We’ve also got state-specific practice tests for every state to help you properly prepare for your upcoming knowledge test.
+We’ve also got state-specific practice tests for every state to help you prepare for your upcoming knowledge test.
 Did you know that over 50% fail the exam nationwide?
 Our tests are here to make sure you come prepared and pass the exam on your first try: